ShivanshBhargava/SESD_Project/README.md

 # Arbitrage Detection & Analysis Engine (ADAE)
-## Software Engineering & System Design (SESD) Project - Milestone 1
+## Software Engineering & System Design

 Welcome to the documentation for the **Arbitrage Detection & Analysis Engine (ADAE)**.
 This project aims to detect profitable arbitrage loops across multiple asset markets using graph-based algorithms.